Switzerland schengen visa

 Switzerland COVID-19 travel restrictions

-Switzerland has major restrictions for travel.
-Most visitors from Burundi will not be allowed to travel to Switzerland.
+Switzerland is open for travel.
+Most visitors from Cuba can travel to Switzerland without restrictions.
+No quarantine is required.
 Find travel restrictions, quarantine and entry requirements to travel Switzerland.

 🎒 Switzerland travel tips by fellow travellers